kitforbes/kitforbes.github.io/_posts/articles/2018-01-17-jjekyll-themes-using-absolute-url-on-docker.md

 ## Conclusion
 As always, working on Windows isn't as straight forward as it seems to be on Linux or Mac, but the fix in this case was quite simple.

 With those minor adjustments in place, the Jekyll site is now served on `localhost:4000` with assets being linked correctly.
-My exact change can by seen in this [commit][2] on GitHub.
+My exact change can be seen in this [commit][2] on GitHub.

 ## References
 * [Jekyll, Docker, Windows, and 0.0.0.0][1]